madetech/handbook/guides/compensation/expenses/travel.md

 - Travelling to work at a client site outside of the region of your Made Tech office

-## Using your own car
+## Using your own vehicle
 You can use your private car where you cannot or it's not practical to use public transportation to travel for business.
-The current reimbursement rate as prescribed by HMRC is 45p per mile (up to 10k miles).
+The current reimbursement rate as [prescribed by HMRC](https://www.gov.uk/expenses-and-benefits-business-travel-mileage/rules-for-tax) is 45p per mile (up to 10k miles).

 When claiming your mileage, please use a journey planner such as Google Maps to get the round-trip distance and include a screenshot when expensing.